juliezhu/mikiwiki/README.md

 Warnings
 ========

-//Warning: You need your own API key in order to use the Google Loader.
-In the example below, replace "INSERT-YOUR-KEY" with your own key.
-Without your own key, these examples won't work.
+//Warning: You need your own API key in order to use the Google image Loader.
+In the syn-imagenote nugget, replace "INSERT-YOUR-KEY" with your own key.
+Without your own key, this example won't work.

 load_javascript("https://www.google.com/jsapi?key=INSERT-YOUR-KEY",function(){});

 Bugs
 ====

-1) when you create syn-image note, <<datapage_name as syn-imagenote>>, the data page is automated created yet without any content.
+1) when you create syn-image note, \<\<datapage_name as syn-imagenote\>\>, the data page is automated created yet without any content.
 You need to manually open it and add curly brackets {} in the data page.
 Otherwise, you won’t be able to save any data.

 2) the 'allow' nugget is not fully functional